-A nuclear medicine technologist prepares radioactive drugs and administer them to patients in order to create images that cause abnormal areas of the body to appear different from normal images.
-They operate the equipment that creates these images in a patient’s body.
-Nuclear medicine techs are mainly employed in hospitals, while some can be found working in diagnostic laboratories, physicians’ offices, or imaging clinics on a full-time basis.
+A nuclear medicine technologist prepares radioactive drugs and administers them to patients.
+The goal is to create images that cause abnormal areas of the body to appear different from normal images.
+Additionally, they operate the equipment that creates these images in a patient’s body.
+They are also are mainly employed in hospitals, while some work in diagnostic laboratories, physicians’ offices, or imaging clinics.
+Next, watch a video to learn what a nuclear medicine technologist does.

 How to Become a Nuclear Medicine Technologist